alexisgaillard/Stylus-grid/README.md

   * [stylus](https://github.com/LearnBoost/stylus)

 ### Get started
-Install the stylus-grid.styl in your mixin folder, import, then init as follow:
+Install the stylus-grid.styl in your mixin folder, import, and init as follow:
 ```stylus
 @import "stylus-grid"
 grid()